eliasdefaria/The-Hit-Songs/README.md

 4. Duration

 It analyzes these features on the client-side using the web-audio-api along with some other frontend libraries.
-It then passes an array with these features to the backend via an XML HTTP POST Request.
+It then passes a JSON array with these features to the backend via an XML HTTP POST Request.

 The backend accepts the array and routes it the machineLearning.js file, which uses a trained  kNN (k-nearest neighbors) machine learning algorithm to classify the array as a 0 (not a hit) or 1 (a hit).

-After classification, the 0 or 1 is returned via HTTP, and the hit or not a hit page is rendered depending on the returned value.
+After classification, the 0 or 1 is returned via HTTP, and the "hit" or "not a hit" page is rendered depending on the returned value.

 To Run Locally: